 If you want more control over what the bot says and where it appears, try saavos.
 We've built it specifically for people like you: solopreneurs and small teams who want a chatbot that actually works without hiring an agency or learning to code.
 You can set up and train a bot in under 5 minutes, and we'll handle the rest.

-See our pricing — most Shopify stores start on the Starter tier ($25/month).
+See our pricing — most Shopify stores start on Solo ($9/month).

 For the conversion side of the Shopify chatbot question — specifically how to handle pre-purchase questions that stall uncertain buyers — see AI Chatbot for Ecommerce: Pre-Purchase Q&A That Converts.
 If you're also thinking about using the chatbot to capture leads from visitors who don't buy on the first visit, Lead Capture Chatbot: Turn Site Visitors Into Qualified Emails covers the qualification sequence and integration pattern that works.